Chandrasiri Kodithuwakku

 Kodithuwakku Arachchige Chandrasiri (born 27 December 1949 – died 15 January 2016 as චන්ද්රසිරි කොඩිතුවක්කු) [Sinhala]), popularly known as Chandrasiri Kodithuwakku, was an actor in Sri Lankan cinema, stage drama and television.
-One of the most popular television actors in Sri Lanka, he is most notable for the trademark role "Abilin" in the television serial Kopi Kade.
+He played "Abilin" in the television serial Kopi Kade.

 Personal life

 He was born on 27 December 1949 in Pethiyagoda, Kelaniya.
 He was educated at Sambodhi College, Kelaniya.
 Before entering drama, he went to work in a chili powder mill.

 He was married to Daya Stella Kodituwakku and the couple has two sons, Janaka.

 Kodithuwakku had been treated for kidney and breathing related illnesses for a long period of time.
 In 2016, he was admitted to Gampaha Base Hospital due to respiratory and cardiovascular problems.
-He died on 15 January 2016 at 7.20 am at the age of 67 while receiving treatment in the ICU.
+He died on 15 January 2016 at 7:20 SLST, while receiving treatment in the ICU.
 His remains were kept at his residence at No. 2, Meegahawatte, Delgoda.
 The funeral took place on 17 January 2016 at Gonahena Public Cemetery.